fedor-rusak/NaiveJavaResearch/ThoughtDump.md

 Messages are added in reversed order.

+## 11.01.2017 — Class loading is tricky

+Well if you try to just call Reflection API to load some class and call a method.
+That is fine and ok.
+But what if you want to make some sneaky servlet container that can dynamically load new applications?
+And they sure may have same files and classes?
+So what is java solution?

+I would call it a pretty powerful hack.
+Because JVM behavior is class-based.
+So this interpreter requires class loading step before any execution.
+Then it is logical to provide mechanism for modifying this class loading step with custom logic!

+In short java code is not tied to any class loader during compilation.
+So that code that run "inherits" class loader from class whose code is executed now.
+So if you load some Thread class with custom class loader then... its code will you custom loader for its execution!

+Sorry for such a strange description but this approach is really weird.
+It feels like inside of java interpreter you may start another java interpreters using these loading mechanism.
+And it a huge over-engineering without easy-to-suggest usage.
+And this will definitely add complexity to JVM implementation.

 ## 30.12.2016 — Year comes to an end

 It was a nice year for analyzing JVM internal mechanisms.